Study with a world-leading university

 You must hold an approved Bachelor’s degree with Honours at 2:2 or above, (or) equivalent level.

-Secondary trainees: English, Maths GCSE A-C or equivalent.
+Primary trainees: Maths GCSE A-C or equivalent.

 Your spoken and written English must be of an adequate standard for postgraduate study.
 If English is not your first language, you will need a minimum score of 6.5 or equivalent under the International English Language Testing System (IELTS), with no less than 6.0 in any element.
 Please see their website for details.